apiaryio/dredd/docs/usage-js.md

     'output': [],     // Array of Strings, filepaths to files used for output of file-based reporters

-    'inline-errors': false, // Boolean, If failures/errors are display immediately in Dredd run
+    'inline-errors': false, // Boolean, If failures/errors are display immediately in Dredd run 'hide-errors': false, // Boolean, Hide all errors in the cli.
+Useful if another reporter is reporting the errors (eg. html or apiary).
+Setting this to true will override the inline-errors option.

     'color': true,
     'timestamp': false